7bitcoder/7bitDI/Docs/index.rst

-7bitInjector_ is a simple C++ dependency injection library, designed to be as easy to use as possible, the main inspiration was asp net core dependency injection system.
+7bitInjector_ is a simple C++ dependency injection library, designed to be as easy to use as possible, the main inspiration was the asp net core dependency injection system.

 .. _7bitInjector: https://github.com/7bitcoder/7bitInjector